-2.16.
+2.17.
 Share based payments

 Equity-settled share based payments with employees and others providing services are measured at the fair value of the equity instruments at the grant date.
-Fair value is measured by use of an appropriate pricing model.
-The Company has adopted the Black-Scholes Model for this purpose.

 Equity-settled share based payment transactions with other parties are measured at the fair value of the goods and services, except where the fair value cannot be estimated reliably in which case they are valued at the fair value of the equity instrument granted.